polluks/arukanoido/README.md

 # Arukanoido

-This is an Arkanoid clone for the Commodore VIC-20 with at least 16K memory expansion.
-It should be played with paddles for which are detected automatically.
+This is an Arkanoid clone for the Commodore VIC–20 with at least 16K memory expansion.
+It should be played with paddles which are detected automatically.